CanPixel/aether/README.md

 The left rail is the main app switcher:

-- Æther opens the dashboard.
+- ÆTHER opens the dashboard.
 - iCE opens the Information Complexity Explorer.
 - Flow opens the semantic relation graph for captured knowledge.
 This rail button is shown in Developer Mode.
 - AiR opens the Automatic Information Renderer for Markdown dossier exports.
 This rail button is shown in Developer Mode.